K Line Northern Extension: Proposed routes

-In July 2018, Metro released its initial set of rail concepts and rail alternatives for the corridor.
-Conducted by AECOM.
+In July 2018, Metro released its initial set of rail concepts and rail alternatives for the corridor, conducted by AECOM.

 Initial alternatives analysis

 The July 2018 concepts released by Metro included five alternative plans for study.
-These included different alignments but the same mode, light rail, as Phase One of the Crenshaw-LAX Line was currently under construction as light rail.
+These included different alignments but the same mode, light rail, as Phase 1 of the Crenshaw-LAX Line was currently under construction as light rail.
 Of the original five, a "Vermont Route" option was dropped in October 2019 due to public comments.
 A hybrid San Vicente option was added at the same time.
 On August 17, 2020, Metro recommended three final alignments for environmental analysis and advanced conceptual engineering.
 The current three alternatives considered are all south to north routes:

 The following table shows all potential metro stations and the alternatives for which they apply:

 Advocacy

 The city council approved a resolution in May 2018 to expedite its environmental study to speed up the approval process with Metro.
 Metro's 2018 budget included $500,000 to begin the draft environmental study for the extension project.
-Residents created the West Hollywood Advocates for Metro Rail to advocate a new LRT or HRT thru Santa Monica boulevard.
-Los Angeles City Council president Herb Wesson wrote an op-ed piece in the LA Times advocating acceleration of the project.
-Los Angeles local congressional representative Adam Schiff also voiced his support for acceleration in a letter to metro CEO in March 2019.
+Residents created the "West Hollywood Advocates for Metro Rail" to advocate a new light rail or rapid transit line along Santa Monica Boulevard.
+Former President of the Los Angeles City Council Herb Wesson wrote an op-ed piece in the Los Angeles Times advocating acceleration of the project.
+Local Los Angeles U.S. representative Adam Schiff (now Senator) also voiced his support for acceleration in a letter to then Metro CEO Philip Washington in March 2019.